top of page

 CC called me a fighter.

-As for me—I see a survivor, pushing against the waves to stay afloat in the wild sea of my own becoming.
+As for me—I have always seen a survivor, pushing against the waves to stay afloat in the wild sea of my own becoming.

 Every book begins somewhere, sometimes with an idea, sometimes with a wound.